henriksommerfeld/blog-hugo/content/article/2020-02-05-lazy-loading-images-in-hugo/index.md

 There are a few CSS classes set here that acts as a signal to different Javascript features. `lightbox` is such a thing, but the interesting one here is `lazyload`.
 I use a Javascript library called [lazysizes][2] that is included in my Javascript bundle and I have created the HTML to work with that library.

 You might have noticed that the code above looks somewhat duplicated, that's because I have a `noscript` tag for those with Javascript disabled.
 In that case, a srcset tag is still used to provide the best image, but without the lazy loading.

+You might also have noted that there is no "blur up effect" here.
+That's a conscious decision, since this is a bit simpler to implement and feels faster, in my opinion.

 ## Performance consideration